If you are a friend of mine and you think I owe you some money, please feel free to take it from my bank account: 10-11-12 98765432.

 issuer who provides a consumer with the payment method which leads to the problem.

-the banks and the card networks.
+are agreements between the banks and the card networks.
 These contractual arrangements will be binding on those who are party to them.
-However, that does not include the consumer, who will have no knowledge of the agreement and will not have signed up to it."
+However, that does not include the consumer, who will have no knowledge of the agreement and will not have signed

 So, what can be done to solve the CPA problem?